 Talk to them as calmly as possible and ask for their help.
 It is extremely important to remain calm during any discussion of your drug use.

-For help call us at 800-768-8728.
+For help call us at 800-768-8728(Who Answers?).
 We can help give you ideas about how to talk to your parents as well as treatment options to discuss.